Adam395/Twitter-Scraper/README.md

 Initial implementation.

 ## Special Thanks
-Danielle Medellin of DSI11 NYC, who implemented the custom parameter dictionary code and provided substantial testing help.
+Danielle Medellin of DSI11 NYC, who implemented the inital version of the custom parameter dictionary code and provided substantial testing help.